contiv/contiv.github.io/websrc/source/documents/reference/netctlcli.md

 #Command-Line Interface
 Contiv uses the netctl command-line interface (CLI) to configure networks, policies, and service load balancers.

+**Note:** netctl directly talks to netmaster, bypassing Contiv authentication and authorization.
+If you want to use this utility, set it up on a separate cluster node.

 ##USAGE:
    `./netctl [global options] command [command options] [arguments...]`